2nd virus vaccine shows overwhelming success in U.S. tests

 Another important message: Additional vaccines that work in different ways are still in testing — and despite the promising news about Moderna's and Pfizer's shots, more volunteers are needed for those studies.

-Stocks opened higher on the news on Wall Street.
-Moderna was likely to hit an all-time high.
-Markets in Asia and Europe were up sharply as well.

-Moderna's vaccine is being studied in 30,000 volunteers who received either the real thing or a dummy shot.
-On Sunday, an independent monitoring board examined 95 infections that were recorded after volunteers' second dose, and they discovered all but five illnesses occurred in participants who got the placebo.
+Moderna’s vaccine is being studied in 30,000 volunteers who received either the real thing or a dummy shot.
+On Sunday, an independent monitoring board examined 95 infections that were recorded after volunteers' second shot — and only five of the illnesses occurred among people given the real vaccine.

 The study is continuing, and Moderna acknowledged the protection rate might change as more COVID-19 infections are detected.
 Also, it’s too soon to know how long protection lasts.
 Both cautions apply to Pfizer’s vaccine as well.